 According to precious metals refiner Johnson Matthey, the demand for platinum jewelry increased by 210,000 oz. and reached 2.37 million oz. in 1998.
 In Asia and the United States, the yearly growth rates for platinum jewelry demand have been in the double digits.

-Demand for platinum in jewellery expanded by 210,000 ozs. to reach 2.37 million ounces. in 1998, according to precious metals refiner Johnson Matthey.
-Annual growth rates for jewellery demand in the U.S. and Asia, have been in the double digits.
-Additionally, what is traditionally the world’s largest consumer of platinum jewellery, Japan, is showing signs of economic recovery that could push the figures to new record levels.
-Platinum jewellery is the metal of the “New Millennium”, and demand is expected to continue to expand at double-digit rates in key markets.
-The strategic jewellery capitals include: Milan, Tokyo, London, Shanghai, Los Angeles, and Frankfurt.
+Japan, which is traditionally the largest consumer of platinum jewelry in the world, is also showing signs of economic recovery that could drive the figures to new record levels.
+Platinum is the metal of the “New Millennium,” and demand for platinum jewelry is anticipated to continue to expand in major markets at double-digit rates.
+The strategic jewelry capitals include London, Tokyo, Milan, Frankfurt, Los Angeles, and Shanghai.